What is a video interview?

-This year is seeing a real upsurge in the use of video to replace applications for the big recruiters, soon the days of hammering out 500 words on your team working experiences will be but a distant memory.
+2019 saw a real upsurge in the use of video to replace applications for the big recruiters, soon the days of hammering out 500 words on your team working experiences will be but a distant memory.

-It might sound daunting, but think of it as a great leap past the faceless lottery of the CV and straight to an interview with the people you’ll be working for.
+It might sound daunting but think of it as a great leap past the faceless lottery of the CV and straight to an interview with the people you’ll be working for.
 Body language accounts for 70% of communication so now you have the most powerful communication tool at your disposal to persuade someone to employ you, without even uttering a sound.

 So, here’s a fantastic opportunity to get ahead of the curve and master the art of pitching to video.